Trying Times Call for Gentle Support

 My formal academic training is long, diverse and has offered me the opportunity to work with people of all ages, backgrounds and situations.
 I studied Death, Dying and Bereavement at Wilfrid Laurier University and have a BA degree in Sociology and Psychology from Simon Fraser University.
 I completed my studies in Counselling at Vancouver Community College, which I mainly applied when I worked with young adults at risk in that city.
 I also received a Masters Degree in Adult Training and Development from Schulich School of Business and I studied and received certification as a Neuro-Linguistic Programming Practitioner with NLP Canada Training.

-I have been a counsellor for over 20 years, during this time I've study other approaches to counselling which I believe complement my gentle approach to serve my clientes.
-More recently I trained to become a coach to serve patients and caregivers living with chronic cancer at Wellspring Toronto.
+I have been a counsellor for over 20 years, during this time I've study other approaches to counselling which I believe complement my gentle approach to Thanatology and Grief Counselling.
+More recently I trained to coach patients living with chronic cancer at Wellspring Toronto.

-I consider myself an enthusiastic learner so as often as possible, I visit other countries to volunteer and learn about their people and cultures.
+I consider myself an enthusiastic learner so as often as possible, I visit other regions to volunteer and learn about their inhabitants, plants, animals and cultures.
 I speak Spanish, enjoy almost all types of music, love nature and have an affinity with dogs; for this reason and when appropriate, I welcome my client's four-legged companions to our Walk and Talk sessions.